Diving in Komodo and Traveling Across Flores Island, Indonesia

 Furthermore, it seems the buses departing from Maumere are scheduled until early afternoon, whilst most flights land in the late afternoon!
 Unless you plan to spend an overnight in Maumere, transportation by public transport is not really an option.

-Labuan Bajo is mostly a harbour town with facilities catering to tourists attracted by its proximity to the Komodo National Park, which although not technically part of Flores, is the most popular attraction for people visiting Flores Island, Indonesia.
+Labuan Bajo is mostly a harbour town with facilities catering to tourists attracted by its proximity to the Komodo National Park, which although not technically part of Flores, is the most popular attraction for people visiting Flores island, Indonesia.
+Diving in Komodo is very popular.
+Dive sites within the park are plentiful and home to some of the best diving experiences in Indonesia.

 Labuan Bajo is essentially built around a couple of streets, packed with hotels, restaurants, dive shops and agents all offering the same tour packages to the islands in Komodo National Park.
-Many people typically spend 3-4 days in Labuan Bajo depending on whatever trips and excursions they wish to take.
+Many people typically spend 3-4 days in Labuan Bajo depending on whatever trips and excursions they wish to take, and whether they plan to do any diving in Komodo National Park.

 Tours to Komodo National Park